Rating: **** 4/5 Stars

 The Arabic Oud is a close relative of the lute, sharing the same kind of half-egg-shaped body and short fingerboard.
 While the lute became widely used in European music during the Renaissance period, the oud proved better suited to the musical styles of the Middle East, partly due to the benefits of its fretless fingerboard.

-For this virtual oud, musician Bassam Ayoub recorded and produced his own performances at his studio in Weisbaden, German.
+For this virtual oud, musician Bassam Ayoub recorded and produced his own performances at his studio in Weisbaden, Germany.
 The finished library comprises 39 articulations with up to eight round–robin variations each.
 To provide some tonal options, three different ouds were recorded and these appear as separate instrument options within the engine.

 When any of the three ouds is loaded, the Engine's virtual keyboard is divided into coloured sections that are spread across eight octaves.
 At the bottom end, there are keyswitches for selecting articulations such as tremolos, vibratos, legatos, strums, harmonics, slides, mutes, sustains, trills and glissandos.
 It would take a special mind to remember which of the 39 articulations is triggered by a particular key, so users will probably need to have the Quick Edit page in view all the time, which shows a colour-coded articulation list alongside a fetching image of an oud's tuning head.
 Here, whenever a keyswitch is pressed, the corresponding articulation is highlighted in the list.